AlexanderJDupree/AlexanderJDupree.github.io/_posts/2019-05-02-Getting-Started-With-Jekyll-And-GitHub-Pages.md

     - github
 ---

-This tutorial will guide you into creating a blog site with jekyll and GitHub pages just like this one.
+This tutorial will guide you through creating a blog site with jekyll and GitHub pages just like this one.
 This site uses the [minimal mistakes](https://github.com/mmistakes/minimal-mistakes) Jekyll theme and this guide will reflect the setup process specific for this theme.
-If you're planning on using a different Jekyll theme the instructions may differ slightly.
-Overall, the process will be the same but I would suggest consulting the themes documentation as well.
+If you're planning on using a different Jekyll theme the instructions may differ slightly, however, the overall process will be the same; but I would suggest consulting your themes documentation as well.

 ### Prerequisites